-Summer is over and fall is in full swing (with a dose of winter for good measure).
-That means it’s time for area high school students to rev their writing engines.
+Summer is ending, fall is on the doorstep and it’s time for area highs school students to rev their writing engines.

-The 2019 S-R contest is open to high school students from the newspaper’s circulation area.
-The due date for entries has been extended.
+The 2020 S-R contest is open to high school students from the newspaper’s circulation area.

 Entries must be on the general topic of “outdoors.”
 This includes subjects such as hiking, camping, fishing, hunting, boating, nature and conservation.
 Any literary style – including humor, fiction, letters or poetry – is acceptable.